-The Emmaus Home Community is one of the first organizations in Ukraine that has started working with the homeless.
+The Community Emmaus Oselya is one of the first organizations in Ukraine that has started working with the homeless.
 Since 2001 volunteers have been helping those who are in need.
 Now they have a social hostel, a furniture repair shop, a “workshop of good deeds” and a charity shop that sells used items.
-This community provides not only shelter for homeless, it also becomes a new temporary home and a new family that helps rebuild social bonds and skills.
+This community provides not only shelter for the homeless but also becomes a new temporary home and a new family that helps rebuild social bonds and skills.

 The first event ever organized for the poor and the homeless was a dinner on Holy Night Evening.
 Thus, volunteers wanted to find out how many people in Lviv needed help and what problems they faced.